Open-S2/s2tiles/s2tiles-spec/1.0.0/README.md

 ## 1 Abstract

 S2Tiles is a single-file archive format for tiled data that works for both WM and S2 projections.
-The goal is to be a "cloud optimized tile store" for vector/raster/grid data.
+The goal is three-fold:
+- 1: to be a "cloud optimized tile store" for vector/raster/grid data.
+- 2: To be as simple as possible to both understand and implement in every language.
+- 3: To allow a large level of mallability for potential future storage mechanics and for the user to implement their own metadata and store their own "data".

+This spec is intentionally designed as simply as possible to allow room for the user to implement their own JSON metadata and store quad-tree data in any format they like.

 The recommended MIME Type for S2Tiles is `application/vnd.s2tiles`.